 We grow our some of our apples and pears using a unique method, as developed by nurseries like Fleuren and Hostetler Farms.
 Knipboom fruit trees are relatively unknown in Canada, but are now the standard in Europe.
-With a little change of operations we can get a larger tree which will bear fruit sooner sooner, in the same time frame here at the nursery as the traditional chip budded trees.
+With a little change of operations we can get a larger tree which will bear fruit sooner, compared to traditional chip budded trees.

 With this new growing technique, the trees are grafted in spring, planted and left to grow for a year, then cut around the 65cm mark while dormant; we keep the lower part of the tree pruned until May in the second year, which pushes the trees into an explosive growth during their second year, as shown below.
 Traditionally chip grafted trees just don't have that advantage and only grow as whips, with possible feathering.
 Our trees are a mix of knipboom's and chip budded(grafted) trees: some are feathered and some are whips, and some we consider 2-year grade trees (Knipbooms).